junguler/firefox-dark-userContent.css/README.md

 |---|
 | ![scale](examples/scale.gif) |

-you are not limited to always use these effects on websites, say only a few of the websites you go to load images at a big size (namely websites with backgorund images to download) add the address inside the code snipped below so these stylings are applied to those sites, separate websites with `,` or just make as many of these line as you want with different settings for each website
+you are not limited to always use these effects on websites, say only a few of the websites you go to load images at a big size (namely websites with background images to download) add the address inside the code snipped below so these stylings are applied to those sites, separate websites with `,` or just make as many of these line as you want with different settings for each website

 ```
 @-moz-document domain("free-images.com"), domain("rawpixel.com") {